-Remember that unique visitors is not the same thing as page views.
-Page views can change.
-Here’s a summary of Wikimedia’s page views per project, in 2008.
+Remember that unique visitors are not the same thing as page views.
+Pageviews can change.

 “Impression” is another word for page view.
 Once a visitor arrives at your page, they’ll read and look at a few more pages, hopefully in order to read more of your insightful content.

 It’s a great opportunity to send social media engagement signals to Google, which can have a multiplier effect on your search rankings.

 Link building without the links is at the heart of search engine optimization right now.
 Google tracks brands across diverse platforms.